AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<All\>
- Used to end odd/even selection on a range of fixtures and reselect all fixtures in the range.
+ Used to start and end odd/even selection from a range of selected fixtures.
 See [Selecting fixtures using a pattern](../controlling-fixtures.md/#selecting-fixtures-using-a-pattern).

  ---
 ## \<And\>